-- Sprinkle gelatin over top of water and allow to soften for 5 minutes.
+- Sprinkle 2 ½ tablespoons of gelatin over the top of the water and allow it to soften (bloom) for 5 minutes.

-- Meanwhile, pour remaining 1/2 cup water, granulated sugar, corn syrup and salt into a small saucepan.
+- Meanwhile, pour the remaining ½ cup water, 1 ½ cups granulated sugar, 1 cup corn syrup, and a pinch of salt into a small saucepan.

-- Remove lid, and clip the candy thermometer onto the side of the pan.
+- Remove the pan lid, and clip a candy thermometer onto the side of the pan.

 - Continue to cook, without stirring, until the mixture reaches 240 degrees Fahrenheit (about 7-8 minutes.)